-Photodynamic Therapy, PDT, has been used clinically in German speaking countries since the early 1960’s and in other countries since the mid-70’s.
-Over the years, and through cream advancements, more and more clinics and dermatologist have incorporated its use into their practice, including us as well in the Paracelsus Clinic.
+Photodynamic Therapy, PDT, has been used clinically in German-speaking countries since the early 1960s and in other countries since the mid-’70s.
+Over the years, and through cream advancements, more and more clinics and dermatologists have incorporated its use into their practice, including us as well in the Paracelsus Clinic.
+If you have been intrigued by this, you may want to check with an upper east side dermatologist, or your registered one, to see if your skin may benefit from this type of therapy.

-There are many skin conditions treated by either drugs or surgery, and which the patient may experience side effects or scarring.
-For example, many teenagers are offered the prescription drug Acutane or young women are offered birth control medicine to mitigate acne develop.
-Both options negatively impact the liver, especially Acutane.
-Fortunately, acne can be easily treated via PDT, and when included in combination with a change in diet, drinking more water and detoxifying the liver, the results can be phenomenal.
+There are many skin conditions treated by either drugs or surgery and which the patient may experience side effects or scarring.
+For example, many teenagers are offered prescription drug Accutane or young women are offered birth control medicine to mitigate acne development.
+Both options negatively impact the liver, especially Accutane.
+Fortunately, acne can be easily treated via PDT, and when included in combination with a change in diet, drinking more water, and detoxifying the liver, the results can be phenomenal.
+Sometimes acne can come on from the supplements taken for other needs, such as building muscle.
+People have claimed “I got acne when I used SARMs“, so that could be a route cause that will also need to be looked at during the process.

 |Photodynamic topical application – teenager with acne vulgaris: BEFORE||Photodynamic topical application – teenager with acne vulgaris: AFTER|